PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: I. Schwartz-Smith two-factor model

 where $\kappa, \gamma \in \mathbb{R}^+$ are the speed of mean-reversion parameters, $\mu_{\xi} \in \mathbb{R}$ is the mean level of the long-term factor, $\sigma_{\chi}, \sigma_{\xi} \in \mathbb{R}^+$ are the volatility parameters, and $\lambda_{\chi}, \lambda_{\xi} \in \mathbb{R}$ are risk premiums.
 The processes $(W_t^{\chi *})_{t \ge 0}$ and $(W_t^{\xi *})_{t \ge 0}$ are correlated standard Brownian Motions with

-In the original Schwartz-Smith model \cite{schwartz2000short}, the long-term factor $\xi_t$ is geometric Brownian motion (gBm), corresponding to setting $\gamma=0$.
+In the original Schwartz-Smith model \cite{schwartz2000short}, $\gamma = 0$, and only the short-term factor $\chi_t$ follows an OU process.
 Since 2000, many studies such as \cite{ames2020risk, casassus2005stochastic, manoliu2002energy, peters2013calibration} and others considered the extended version of the Schwartz-Smith model by introducing $\gamma \ge 0$.
 For simplicity, further, we continue to refer to this model with $\gamma \ge 0$ as the Schwartz-Smith model.
-Setting $\lambda_{\chi} = \lambda_{\xi} = 0$ in \autoref{eq:SS_rn_chi} and \autoref{eq:SS_rn_xi} gives the real processes of the factors.
+Setting $\lambda_{\chi} = \lambda_{\xi} = 0$ in \autoref{eq:SS_rn_chi} and \autoref{eq:SS_rn_xi} gives the ``real processes'' of the factors under statistical measure.
 The risk-neutral processes are used to calculate futures prices, and the real processes are for modelling state variables in real time.

 In discrete time, $\chi_t$ and $\xi_t$ are jointly normally distributed.
 Therefore, the spot price is log-normally distributed.
 Moreover, under the arbitrage-free assumption and non-stochastic interest rate, the futures price $F_{t,T}$ at current time $t$ with maturity time $T$ must be equal to the expected value of spot price at maturity time $T$,